 Buñuel may not deal in the sort of comedy that will have audiences roaring with laughter but The Discreet Charm of The Bourgeoisie is constantly playing with the audience.
 It’s a clever movie that will keep you smiling from the first few hints of surrealism to the clicking of shoes on the inexplicable country road.
 There is a nightmarish feel to the movie as well and not just because of the nightmares.
 There is an underlying futility and insanity that is reminiscent of Beckett’s Waiting for Godot.

 The re-mastering process has managed to bring a certain vibrancy to the colour and the sound seems cleaner than some home media releases.
 One slightly unfortunate side effect of the re-mastering process is that the scenes that are shot on-location look decidedly grainy when compared to those shot on set.
 With the BFI holding an extended run of The Discreet Charm of the Bourgeoisie, a new generation will be able to get to see this classic on the big screen.

-The Discreet Charm of the Bourgeoise will be released by Optimum on DVD and Blu-Ray on July 16th.
+The Discreet Charm of the Bourgeoisie will be released by Optimum on DVD and Blu-Ray on 16th July 2012.

 Watch the trailer for The Discreet Charm of the Bourgeoisie here: